zero1limited/magento2-splitdb/README.md

 **N.B:** Don't forget to flush cache after updating the `app/etc/env.php` file and clear opache.

+## TODO
+- Reader exclusions
+  DB/Adapter/Pdo/MysqlProxy.php:114 this is required because Magento saves the model, then instantly tries to load it.
+  Need to locate the offending code or find another way around.

 ## Debug
 To debug which queries are going to which endpoint while the platform is in production mode